GCYZSL/GCYZSL.github.io/_pages/about.md

   - /about.html
 ---

-I am first-year Ph.D. student supervised by [Prof. V.S.
+I am a Ph.D. student supervised by [Prof. V.S.
 Subrahmanian](https://vssubrah.github.io/).
-I got my Bachelor's degree from Tianjin University and master's degree from Dartmouth College, supervised by Prof. Soroush Vosoughi.
+I received my Bachelor's degree from Tianjin University and master's degree from Dartmouth College, supervised by Prof. Soroush Vosoughi.
 I was a visiting student at NTU supervised by Prof. Jianfei Cai.
 I am interested in computer vision, NLP, V-L Tasks, and multimodal data processing.

 Publications
 ------